malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ##Aim of this session:

-Control flow: automating repeated boring tasks using loops rather than actively commanding Python to do stuffs (print, add etc.)
+Flow control: automating repeated boring tasks using loops rather than actively commanding Python to do stuffs (print, add etc.)

-Control-flow allows Python to take a decision and do different things depending on different situations using `if` or `else` statements or `for loops`
+Flow control allows Python to take a decision and do different things depending on different situations using `if` or `else` statements or `for loops`

 ###if statements